OpenCL/OpenCL/OpenCL.md

 void ReleaseKernel(cl_kernel *pKernel);
 ```

-An error function has also been prepared to make it easier to translate an error code returned by an OpenCL host function, and it can be used as below:
+A macro for checking error values has also been prepared to make it easier to translate an error code returned by an OpenCL host function, and it can be used as below:
 ```c
 clError = clEnqueueNDRangeKernel(queue, simpleFunctionKernel, workDim, NULL, globalWorkSize, localWorkSize, 0, NULL, NULL);
 CHECK_OCL_ERR("clEnqueueNDRangeKernel", clError);